Youth Groups and Activities

 Become a Young SEND Ambassador

-The Young SEND Ambassadors are a youth group who represent and advocate for young people with Special Educational Needs and Disabilities (SEND).
-They meet a couple of times a month to discuss their thoughts and views that help to create change, ensuring that the youth voice is at the heart of ISEND services.
+The Young SEND Ambassadors are a dynamic youth group (aged 11 to 25).
+They represent and advocate for young people with Special Educational Needs and Disabilities (SEND).
+They meet twice a month to discuss their thoughts and views.
+This usually takes place online, and in-person during the school holidays.
+These meetings ensure that youth voice is at the heart of Education East Sussex services.

-- Representing East Sussex County Council at a national level at the Council for Disabled Children Youth Voice Matters conference in Manchester
+- Representing East Sussex County Council at national events.
+This includes the Council for Disabled Children’s Youth Voice Matters conference.

-- Being a member of the SEND Strategy Governance Board
+- Sitting on the SEND Strategy Governance Board.

-- Work collaboratively with other youth voice groups such as the Youth Cabinet and Children in Care Council
+- Collaborating with other youth voice groups.
+This includes the Youth Cabinet and Children in Care Council.

 Other SEND Youth Groups